-Rent to rent can be profitable, which is why people do it – with or without the landlord’s permission.
+Rent to rent can be profitable, which is why people do it.
 How profitable it is will depend on which model you use, and how well you manage your properties.

 Let’s say you decide to try model 1.
-You find a rental property with an inexperienced landlord and offer them a below-market rent in return for a guaranteed rental income.
+You find a rental property and offer the landlord a below-market rent in return for a guaranteed rental income.
 The landlord agrees to accept £500 per month, but you know the property can easily generate £700 a month.
 Assuming you can find a good, reliable tenant willing to pay £700 a month, you can earn £200 a month without any significant investment.